MonikaFJ/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image4] ![alt text][image5]

-[ True  True False  True  True]
+[ True  True Ture  True  True]

-On this images I got 0.8 accuracy.
-Only third image, keep right, was missclassified.

 True labels: [37, 40, 38, 14, 23]

 Potential detection difficulties :
-  1. The first image should be easy to classify
-  2. In the second one the perspective might be a bit unusual.
+  1. In the first image the perspective might be a bit unusual, also it has a reflection.
+  2. On the fourth image the object of interest does not occupy the whole space
+  4. The proportions of the fourth image are a bit distorted.
+  5. Fourth image should not create any problems.
-  3. On third image the sign is not in the center and do not occupy a lot of space.
-It might be that that's why the detection has failed.
-Some additional augmentation might help to some extend.
+  3. On the last image the sign is not in the center and do not occupy a lot of space.
-  4. On the fourth image the object of interest does not occupy the whole space
-  5. Last image is not a German sign, but it's similar.
-With this example I wanted to test how good the network can generalize.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).